Do you have to have insurance on a boat?

 How much does boat insurance cost?

-You can receive discounts on your premiums for signing up for multiple policies through a single insurer, taking a boating safety course, receiving a boaters license and having a good driving record.
+You can receive a discount on your premiums for signing up for multiple policies through a single insurer, taking a boating safety course, receiving a boaters license and having a good driving record.
+While a multi-policy discount is common, there is a wide range of other discounts available.

 The content on this site is offered only as a public service to the web community and does not constitute solicitation or provision of legal advice.
 This site should not be used as a substitute for obtaining legal advice from an insurance company or an attorney licensed or authorized to practice in your jurisdiction.
 You should always consult a suitably qualified attorney regarding any specific legal problem or matter.
 The comments and opinions expressed on this site are of the individual author and may not reflect the opinions of the insurance company or any individual attorney.